 Find out more on their website www.mrvikkis.co.uk

-A local business that started a couple of years ago in the village of Moorhouse, a mile from the Tranquil Otter – you’ll have passed it on your way from Carlisle.
+Lee Scrimgeour started a smokery a couple of years ago in the village of Moorhouse, a mile from the Tranquil Otter – you’ll have passed it on your way from Carlisle.
 They have a small-holding in Wigton where they raise free-range pigs to produce the bacon and sausages that they smoke in Moorhouse.
 Fantastic flavour.
+Find out more from their facebook page www.facebook.com/stonehousesmokery.co.uk

 To round off, here are some of the other local Farmers’ Market regulars